Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 Februari 2025 17.29.13 UTC
+- WIB: Selasa, 18 Februari 2025 18.20.34 UTC
-- WITA: Selasa, 18 Februari 2025 18.29.13 UTC
+- WITA: Selasa, 18 Februari 2025 19.20.34 UTC
-- WIT: Selasa, 18 Februari 2025 19.29.13 UTC
+- WIT: Selasa, 18 Februari 2025 20.20.34 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: motivational
+Kategori: nature